lukrycyfa/events-and-ticket-management/README.md

 dfx ledger account-id --of-principal <PRINCIPAL>
 ```

-- Now switch to the minters identity with the command below and mint icp's to the attendee
+- Now switch to the minter's identity with the command below and mint icp's to the attendee
 ```bash
 $ dfx identity use minter
 ```